ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/index.md

 As of January 2021 this changed again when the [International Agreements Committee](https://committees.parliament.uk/committee/448/eu-international-agreements-subcommittee/) became a fully-fledged committee on its own and will have sole responsibility for all CRaG treaties laid before the House.

 Later in 2021 it changed again with treaty consideration being shared between the International Agreements Committee and the Lords [European Affairs Committee](https://committees.parliament.uk/committee/516/european-affairs-committee/).
+In 2025, the Lords [International Relations and Defence Committee](https://committees.parliament.uk/committee/360/international-relations-and-defence-committee) also took interest in a treaty.

 In the Commons any select committee can open an inquiry into a treaty and report on it if they feel it fits into their remit.
 As of January 2024, treaties have been scrutinised in some way by the [International Trade Committee](https://committees.parliament.uk/committee/367/international-trade-committee/), the [Environment, Food and Rural Affairs Committee](https://committees.parliament.uk/committee/52/environment-food-and-rural-affairs-committee), the [Home Affairs Committee](https://committees.parliament.uk/committee/83/home-affairs-committee), the [Public Accounts Committee](https://committees.parliament.uk/committee/127/public-accounts-committee/), the [Women and Equalities Committee](https://committees.parliament.uk/committee/328/women-and-equalities-committee/) and the [Northern Ireland Affairs Committee](https://committees.parliament.uk/committee/120/northern-ireland-affairs-committee).